Jesse Winker Player Props: Brewers vs. Red Sox

-Jesse Winker -- 0-for-4 in his most recent game -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Garrett Whitlock on the mound, on April 22 at 7:10 PM ET.
+Jesse Winker -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the Boston Red Sox, with Brayan Bello on the mound, on April 23 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Red Sox.
+He had a hitless showing in his last game (0-for-3) against the Red Sox.

 Jesse Winker Game Info & Props vs. the Red Sox